 If the tendon damage is too severe, the repair and reconstruction may have to be done at different times.
-The surgeon will perform one surgery to repair part of the injury, and then allow the hand to heal for a few weeks.
-Another surgery will be done later to complete the reconstruction and repair the tendon.
+The surgeon will perform one surgery to repair part of the injury.
+Another surgery will be done at a later time to finish repairing or reconstructing the tendon.

-The goal of tendon repair is to bring back normal function of joints or surrounding tissues following a tendon
+The goal of tendon repair is to bring back normal function of joints or surrounding tissues following a tendon injury or tear.

 Risks of this procedure include: